limitsurface/Houdini-Code-Snippets/README.md

-bits of useful(?) code for houdini things
+bits of code for houdini